Securing the Cluster¶

 may need to use this private key to directly access compute nodes

-This same script that downloads the head node public keys will also
+This same script that downloads the head node public keys also

 account.
 These accounts are created using the scyld-adminctl